• Skip to primary navigation

 Jump to Recipe Print Recipe

-These gorgeously creamy Vegan Chocolate Mousse Pots are made using silken tofu, which is a much softer version of tofu that easily blends up into a smooth consistency.
-Then I've added melted chocolate plus a couple of other ingredients to make a luscious chocolate mousse that's so yummy!
-It's so easy to make too as there's no baking involved, all you need is a blender or an electric whisk.
-They need minimum chilling, 30 minutes is enough, and they're ready to eat!
-If you're having a dinner party or having friends over then these Vegan Chocolate Mousse Pots are an easy and impressive dessert that everyone will love.
+These gorgeously creamy Vegan Chocolate Mousse Pots are a protein packed dessert made with silken tofu.
+The tofu is tasteless, so all you'll taste is a creamy chocolate mousse!
+It's so easy to make with no baking involved, all you need is a blender.
+If you're having a dinner party then these Vegan Chocolate Mousse Pots are an easy and impressive dessert that everyone will love.
 Plus they're suitable for practically any dietary need as they're dairy free, egg free and gluten free.

 Vegan Chocolate Mousse Pots